Brexit on a knife edge as PM Johnson stakes all on 'Super Saturday' vote

 “We’ve got a great new deal that takes back control — now parliament should get Brexit done on Saturday,” Johnson said ahead of the first Saturday sitting of parliament since the 1982 Argentine invasion of the Falkland Islands.

 If he wins the vote, Johnson will go down in history as the leader who delivered Brexit - for good or bad.
-If he fails, Johnson will face the humiliation of Brexit unfurling after repeatedly promising that he would get it done.
+If he fails, Johnson will face the humiliation of Brexit unraveling after repeatedly promising that he would get it done.

+Goldman Sachs said it thought the deal would pass and raised its estimate of Brexit with a deal on Oct.
+31 to 65% from 60%.
+It cut its odds on a no-deal departure to 10% from 15% and kept unchanged its 25% probability of no Brexit.

 Johnson won the top job by staking his career on getting Brexit done by the latest deadline of Oct.
-31 after his predecessor, Theresa May, was forced to delay Britain’s departure date after parliament thrice defeated her deal by a margin of 58 to 230 votes.
+31 after his predecessor, Theresa May, was forced to delay the departure date.
+Parliament rejected her deal three times, by margins of between 58 and 230 votes.

 Downing Street is casting the Saturday vote as a last chance to get Brexit done with lawmakers facing the option of either approving the deal or propelling the United Kingdom to a disorderly no-deal exit that could divide the West, hurt global growth and trigger violence in Northern Ireland.

+To win the vote, Johnson must persuade enough Brexit-supporting rebels in both his own Conservative Party and the opposition Labour Party to back his deal.

-Yet the future of Brexit remains uncertain as Johnson’s opponents have passed a law demanding he delay Brexit unless he gets a deal approved.
+Concerned about the potential impact of a no-deal departure, Johnson’s opponents have already passed a law demanding he delay Brexit unless he gets a withdrawal deal approved by Saturday.

-The government has said it will both comply with this law and that Britain will leave the EU on Oct.
+The government has said both that it will comply with this law and that Britain will leave the EU on Oct.
 31 whatever happens.
 Johnson has not explained how he plans to take these two apparently contradictory steps.

+The message from Johnson’s advisers is: “New deal or no deal but no delay.”

-As lawmakers mull one of the United Kingdom’s most significant geopolitical moves since World War Two, hundreds of thousands are due to march towards parliament demanding another referendum on EU membership.
+As lawmakers mull one of the United Kingdom’s most significant geopolitical moves since World War Two, hundreds of thousands of demonstrators are due to march towards parliament demanding another referendum on EU membership.

 Parliament will sit from 0830 GMT on Saturday.
-Johnson will make a statement to lawmakers, followed by a 90-minute debate and then there will be a vote.
+Johnson will make a statement to lawmakers, after which there will be a 90-minute debate and then a vote.

-The Northern Irish Democratic Unionist Party (DUP) said it would oppose the deal and lobby a faction of around 28 hard line Brexit supporters in Johnson’s Conservative Party to do the same.
+The Northern Irish Democratic Unionist Party (DUP) said it would oppose the deal and lobby a faction of around 28 hardline Brexit supporters in the Conservative Party to do the same.

 “We will be encouraging (other lawmakers to vote against) because we believe it does have an impact on the unity of the United Kingdom, will spark further nationalist sentiment in Scotland and will be detrimental to the economy of Northern Ireland,” the DUP’s Sammy Wilson said.